Over the past few years, we've been seeing an increasing number of veteran PixInsight users move to StarTools for their post-processing.

 - Many tools may appear simpler but, in reality, are more powerful.
 Data mining and analysis does away with parameters that can be objectively determined.
 Derivatives of parameters that you already specified in other modules earlier are used whenever possible.
 As such, truly destructive settings are neigh-impossible to achieve (for example StarTools refuses to clip your data) and objectively optimal constraints are automatically determined from prior input or robust statistics.
 Luminance masks or local supports are automatically generated and updated as needed without user intervention - the application automatically keeps the necessary statistics and image versions/instances available at all times (Tracking).

-- StarTools does not treat processing as a linear, object-oriented process (e.g. an implied collection of independent processes), because astronomical image processing carried out by a human emphatically isn't a linear, nor independent process.
+- StarTools does not treat processing as a linear, object-oriented process (e.g. an implied collection of independent processes), because optimal astronomical image signal processing emphatically is not a linear, nor independent process.
 In StarTools, as long as Tracking is on, processing steps depend on each other and reuse each other's data, statistics and previous user settings.
 StarTools is all about refinement and shaping of data, where you revisit, rather than reapply modules.
-A linear, object oriented approach is therefore not possible or even desirable if signal fidelity, noise mitigation and ease of use are paramount.
+A linear, object oriented approach is therefore not possible or even desirable if signal fidelity, noise mitigation and ease of use - as a side effect - are paramount.
 As such you will not find the equivalent of 'process containers', undo histories or similar in StarTools.
 Instead you'll find a single undo buffer and a 'Restore' button, which will let you negate the contributions that certain operations made to the currently visible end result, regardless of sequence.
-Processing sessions in StarTools are very short as a result; it is a converging process and "overcooking" an image (aka "just-one-more-tweak-syndrome") is not a problem or consideration.
+Processing sessions in StarTools are very short as a result; it is a converging process and "overcooking" an image (aka "just-one-more-tweak-syndrome") is not a problem or consideration in StarTools.

 - Finally, StarTools, as of 1.7 makes full use of GPU acceleration where possible.